 MedStar Orthopaedic Institute is home to a team of doctors who specialize in surgical treatments, such as foot and ankle fusion surgery.
 Our experienced orthopedic surgeons offer you the comprehensive care you need for an effective procedure and a successful recovery.
-Our surgeons are fellowship-trained in foot and ankle surgery and specialize exclusively in caring for lower extremity conditions.
+Our experts are fellowship-trained in foot and ankle surgery and specialize exclusively in caring for lower extremity conditions.

 What is foot and ankle fusion?

-Why is foot and ankle fusion performed?
+Why is fusion surgery performed?

 Fusion is one treatment option to relieve pain in patients who have a worn out joint due to arthritis or a traumatic injury.
 It is also a treatment option for people with a severe deformity such as flat feet, high-arched foot, or a club foot in which the ankle joint is also deformed, unstable, or damaged.